 Smith, Mills & Schrock Law Firm represents clients throughout Iowa, eastern Nebraska, and Arizona in workers' compensation matters.
-From developing preventative workers' compensation programs to representing clients at trial, this firm believes that proactive, aggressive handling of claims early on is the only way to be successful in this unique and specialized legal environment.
+From developing preventative workers' compensation programs to representing clients at trial, this firm’s workers’ compensation lawyers believe that proactive, aggressive handling of workers’ comp claims early on is the only way to be successful in this unique and specialized legal environment.

-Possessing first-hand knowledge of the very best medical providers, independent medical examiners, nurse case managers and vocational rehabilitation experts is an added but critical component of the firm’s legal services.
-The firm’s workers' compensation practice group consists of 13 attorneys and many highly trained paralegals, who ensure that continuous and meaningful communication with the client occurs throughout the claim process.
+Possessing first-hand knowledge of and maintaining relationships with the very best medical providers, independent medical examiners, nurse case managers and vocational rehabilitation experts is an added but critical component of the firm’s legal services.
+Our 13 workers' compensation attorneys in Iowa and Nebraska, as well as our many highly trained paralegals, ensure that continuous and meaningful communication with the client occurs throughout the claim process.

 Iowa Workers' Compensation Newsletter